(Islam, On Common Ground)

 Islamic Relief USA

-International relief organization with U.S. headquarters in Buena Park, California.
+International relief organization founded in 1993 with U.S. headquarters in Buena Park, California.

 The Islamic Schools League of America "Fast Facts about Full-Time Islamic Schools in the United States"